carlwain74/bricklink/README.md

 ## Usage

-Below is the output show the attributes used.
+Below is the output showing the attributes used.

 There are two modes; Printing details about a single set `-s` or multiple sets `-f`.